 Eligibility responses include the following information for each recipient:

-MHCP FFS does not accept the AUC appeals form that corresponds to the AUC Best Practice due to regulatory requirements (citation: 42 CFR 447).
-Providers
+MHCP FFS does not accept the AUC appeals form that corresponds to the AUC Best Practice due to regulatory requirements (42 CFR 447).
+Follow this process for reconsideration:

 A replacement claim is a resubmission of an incorrectly paid claim due to a billing error or a third party payment.
 Submit a replacement claim only in the following circumstances:

-The claim is within 12 months from the date of service or 6 months from the original date of payment
+The claim is within 12 months from the date of service or six months from the original date of payment

 Submit the replacement claim electronically via MN–ITS.
 Review the Replacement Claim User Guide for instructions